sophielrt/Pokemon_Top_Trumps/README.md

 ![Buttons homepage - features](./assets/readmefile-assets/buttonshomepage-features.JPG)
 #### "Start Game" and "How to Play" buttons
-- The buttons are centered on the homepage for user interaction.
+- The buttons are centred on the homepage for user interaction.
 - The "Start Game" button navigates users to the ready-to-play.html.
 - The "How to Play" button triggers the how-to-play modal pop-up without leaving the page.
 - The hover effect is added to the buttons to enhance user experience.